Scattered Spider

 Target Profile

-- Critical infrastructure and energy: Confirmed as an active targeting category in the July 29, 2025 multi-agency advisory.
+- Critical infrastructure and energy: Confirmed as an active targeting category in the July 29, 2025 multi-agency advisory, co-signed by the FBI, CISA, RCMP, ASD's Australian Cyber Security Centre, Australian Federal Police, Canadian Centre for Cyber Security, and UK NCSC.
 Energy and utilities organizations are particularly exposed due to outsourced IT and OT support contracts, where employees are conditioned to receive help desk calls from external accounts — exactly the scenario the Teams-based vishing technique exploits.
-Ransomware attacks against the energy and utilities sector surged 80% year-over-year in 2025, and successful credential compromise in these environments creates potential pathways from IT networks into operational technology systems.
+Successful credential compromise in these environments creates potential pathways from IT networks into operational technology systems.

 Tactics, Techniques & Procedures